apohllo/ror-tasks/task-4/Readme.md

 ## Exercises

+### Migrations

-1. Write migrations that will define tables for the following models:
+Write migrations that will define tables for the following models:

   * `User` with the following fields:
     * `name` - the name of the user